Central Commission for Discipline Inspection

-The Central Commission for Discipline Inspection (CCDI) is the highest internal control institution of the Chinese Communist Party (CCP), tasked with enforcing internal rules and regulations and combating corruption and malfeasance in the party.
-Since the vast majority of officials at all levels of government are also Communist Party members, the commission is in practice the top anti-corruption body in China.
+The Central Commission for Discipline Inspection (CCDI) is the highest supervisory organ of the Chinese Communist Party (CCP).
+The CCDI is elected and supervised by the CCP National Congress.
+It is tasked with defending the party constitution, enforcing inner-party regulations, coordinating anti-corruption work, and safeguarding the core position of the CCP general secretary Xi Jinping and the party as a whole.
+Safeguarding the political position of Xi and the Central Committee is, officially, the CCDI's highest responsibility.
+Since the vast majority of officials at all levels of government are also CCP members, the commission is, in practice, the top anti-corruption body in the People's Republic of China (PRC).

+At its first plenary session after being elected by a CCP National Congress, the CCDI elect its secretary, deputy secretaries, secretary general and other Standing Committee members.
+The CCDI then reports the election results to the Central Committee, which can either approve or disapprove of the results.
+The CCDI Standing Committee is responsible for convening and presiding over plenary sessions of the CCDI.
+When the CCDI is not in session, its powers and responsibilities are delegated to the CCDI Standing Committee, which has to implement the decisions of the CCP Central Committee and the CCDI plenary sessions.
+It is held accountable to the CCDI plenary sessions.
+The secretary convenes, presides over the work and sets the agenda of the CCDI Standing Committee meetings.
+The current secretary is Li Xi, who was elected by the 1st Plenary Session of the 20th Central Commission for Discipline Inspection and approved by the 20th Central Committee on 23 October 2022.

 The modern commission was established at the 3rd Plenary Session of the 11th Central Committee in December 1978.
 Control systems had existed previously under the name "Central Control Commission" for a brief period in 1927 and again between 1955 and 1968, and under its present name from 1949 to 1955.
 It was disbanded during the Cultural Revolution in 1969.
 In 1993, the internal operations of the agency and the government's Ministry of Supervision (MOS) were merged.
-Although the commission is theoretically independent of the CCP's executive institutions such as the Central Committee and its Politburo, historically the work of the CCDI has been directed by the party's top leaders.
-However, beginning with Hu Jintao's term as General Secretary of the Chinese Communist Party in November 2002, and especially following Xi Jinping's assumption of the party leadership in November 2012, the CCDI has undergone significant reforms to make it more independent from party operations below the Central Committee.
+However, beginning with Hu Jintao's term as General Secretary of the Chinese Communist Party in November 2002, and especially following Xi Jinping's assumption of the party leadership in November 2012, the CCDI has undergone significant reforms to increase its autonomy.

-According to the CCP's Constitution, the members of the CCDI are elected by the National Congress and serve for a term of five years.
-After the national congress in which it is elected, the CCDI convenes to elect its Secretary, deputy secretaries, secretary general and Standing Committee.
-Elected officials must then be endorsed by the Central Committee to take office.
-The Secretary of the CCDI has, since 1997, been a member of the Politburo Standing Committee and, since 2009, served as the leader of the Central Leading Group for Inspection Work.
-The current secretary is Li Xi, who took office on 23 October 2022.